TELOS-syslab/telos-syslab.github.io/content/_index.md

     content:
       title: Interrupts
       text: |
-        **Jan 2025** - We are excited to welcome Liheng, Xiangcan and Yonghao to the TELOS Systems Lab as new PhD students!
+        **Jan 2025** - We are excited to welcome Liheng, Xiangcan, Xiaohe, Yonghao and Zhongwang to the TELOS Systems Lab as new PhD students!

         **Nov 2024** - Pivot is accepted to HPCA 2025!
-Congratulations to Liren!
+Congratulations to Liren and all!

         **Sep 2024** - DistFuzz is accepted to NDSS 2025!
-Congratulations to Yonghao!
+Congratulations to Yonghao and all!

 ---